willnjl/willnjl.github.io/docs/about.md

 # About

-Full Stack Developer with an agency background, specializing in accessible UX implementation and complex technical challenges.
-Motivated by continuous learning and bringing high-quality ideas to fruition.
+Full Stack Developer with an agency background, specializing in building accessible, precise Web UX implementation and solving complex challenges.
+I'm motivated by a thirst for knowledge and by bringing ideas to fruition.

 ---

 ## Skills (A-Z)

-Here is broad but not exhaustive overview of my skills and experience over the years as a developer.
+Here is a broad but not exhaustive overview of my skills and experience over the years as a developer.
 Feel free to ask me about anything you can see here or indeed anything not listed.
 I'm always open to sharing knowledge and experience!
 You can also [See my work](work.md).

 ### AI Intelligence